Whistler, British Columbia, Canada 2023

-Learn about veterinary Geriatrics and End of Life Care and Pain Management while enjoying a skiing vacation in Whistler, British Columbia.
-Our hotel at the center of Whistler village will allow you ski in ski out access and adequate time to hit the slopes.
+Learn about veterinary Surgery while enjoying a skiing vacation in Whistler, British Columbia.
+Our hotel at the center of Whistler village will allow you true ski in ski out access and adequate time to hit the slopes to both Blackcomb and Whistler mountain.

 Hilton Whistler Resort and Spa

-Room Rate: CAD $219 for a Premier Studio or $189 for 2 double beds Hilton Room or Queen Studio + 16% tax and a $25 resort fee
+Room Rate: CAD $249 for a Premier Studio + 16% tax and a $25 resort fee $30 extra for 3rd adult per room.
+Premier Studio includes a pull out sofa bed.

-Accommodations are limited at this special rate.
-The final day to book your hotel is February 16th.
+Accommodations are limited at this special rate and are available for 3 days pre and post.
+The final day to book your hotel is February 15th, but book early.
+Rooms will sell out.
+Typical room rates during this time are over $500.

-Please note that reservations will be subject to availability at time of booking.Nightly, secured underground parking is currently available at CAD$34.00 per night (plus
+Please note that reservations will be subject to availability at time of booking.Nightly, secured underground parking is currently available at CAD$37.00 per night (plus

 VANCOUVER INTERNATIONAL AIRPORT